dementive/ImperatorTools/Updating.md

 8. Uncomment the print_load_balanced_game_object_creation function in event_listener.py and copy the output into the create_game_objects function.
 This automatically balances the load when loading all the game objects so the threading is as efficient as possible.

-Refactorings:

-1. Create Iterator classes to iterate over all views in a window and put it in utils.
-This is used in multiple places so would be nice to abstract.
-There may also be other common for loop operations that could use more convenient iterators.

 Features: